ibm-garage/springboot-items-api/README.md

 Note: To make it easier to use as a demonstration, a H2 in memory database is used with spring data, with the goal being for it to be swapped out for the database of your choice.

-## Building the code and packging the JAR into a container
+## Building and packging the JAR into a container

 This code is meant to be containerized.
 If you are deploying to Kubernetes you will need to build and containerize the application first.